reviewboard/reviewboard/docs/manual/users/reviews/reviewing-diffs.rst

 link to jump back to that revision.

 .. image:: diff-revision-selector.png
+   :alt: Three examples of a diff revision selector.
+The first shows the diff
+         between upstream code and the latest uploaded diff revision 5.
+The second shows a diff between upstream and uploaded diff revision 3, with a notice that it's not the latest diff, and a link for viewing the changes made since.
+The third shows an interdiff between uploaded revisions 2 and 4.
+   :width: 566
+   :height: 288
+   :sources: 2x diff-revision-selector@2x.png

 The diff viewer also allows you to do comparisons between diff revisions (called :term:`interdiffs`).
 In other words, it lets you see what changes the